HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 ### What will you need:

 * TFTPserver software
-  * For macosx I recommend Transfer, free trial is all you need
+  * For MacOSX I recommend Transfer, free trial is all you need
 * 3.3v UART to USB dongle with some wires to connect it to the router
 * Terminal
-  * On macosx or linux a built-in terminal is all you need
+  * On MacOSX or linux a built-in terminal is all you need
   * On windows, I’ve heard that Putty can be used

 ### Begin the operation